 Note: This number will vary depending on the quality of your solar array and the weather in your area.

-Real Solar System Size (kW) = Theoretical Solar System Size (kW) x 1.23 (kW)
+Real Solar Panel System Size (kW) = Theoretical Solar System Size (kW) x 1.23 (kW)

-So for our example, the real size of our solar system would be around 9.1 kW or 9,100 watts.
+So for our example, the real size of our panel system would be around 9.1 kW or 9,100 watts.

 5. Find the Number of Panels

-Solar panels are rated by their power output, typically stated in watts.
+Solar panels are rated by their solar power output, typically stated in watts.

-So, how many solar panels do I need for 1000kWh per month?
+So, how many panels do I need for 1000kWh per month?

 It depends on the wattage of your panels.